Dominik355/Playground/src/main/java/basics/concurrency/java_concurrency_in_practice/chapter08/README.md

 }
 ```

-One problem with this approach is that the program will block forever if no solution is found.
+One problem with this approach is that the program will block forever if no part1 is found.
-This can be managed by keeping track of the running tasks & setting the solution to `null` if it drops to zero.
+This can be managed by keeping track of the running tasks & setting the part1 to `null` if it drops to zero.

-This can be managed by a custom task which sets the solution to zero upon finishing its work:
+This can be managed by a custom task which sets the part1 to zero upon finishing its work:
 ```java
 public class PuzzleSolver<P,M> extends ConcurrentPuzzleSolver<P,M> {
     ...